ridomin/blog/src/pages/more-on-package-signing/index.md

 date: "2019-05-10T21:08:02"
 ---

-I was reading [Package Author Identity through Social Proofs](https://haacked.com/archive/2019/05/10/friend-signing-packgages/) and I was so happy to see that is not only me who wants to improve package managers without the dependency to public CAs.
+I was reading [Package Author Identity through Social Proofs](https://haacked.com/archive/2019/05/10/friend-signing-packgages/) and I was so happy to see that is not only me who wants to improve package managers security and trust without dependencies to public CAs.

 I was tempted to reply on the comments of that blog post, but it was a long reply.
 Instead I'm writing this post..